vyomasystems-lab/challenges-arpit306/README.md

 ## Level 1 - Design 1
 **Multiplexer**
 In this given design we have a 31:1 multiplexer with 5 select lines.
 Each input & output lines are all a two bit bus signal.
-The assert statement is used to check whether the observed outut is same as the expected output or not.
+The assert statement is used to check whether the observed output is same as the expected output or not.
 The following errors 👇 were seen.

 ![bugs_mux](https://user-images.githubusercontent.com/68592620/182046801-56142189-f087-4744-9271-9bc77367fc8d.png)